-When you open an encrypted file on FileMaker Server or FileMaker Cloud for AWS, you can save the password to automatically open encrypted files when the server restarts.
+When you open an encrypted file on FileMaker Server or a FileMaker Cloud product, you can save the password to automatically open encrypted files when the server restarts.
 FileMaker employs a two-way AES-256 encryption that uses a composite key based on information from the machine to encrypt the password and stores the password securely on the server.

 Encrypt field data

 The FileMaker Platform provides these functions to encrypt and decrypt data using a specified key:

 - CryptEncryptBase64: Accepts text or container data and returns encrypted, Base64-encoded text.